WelbornGroup/collagen_amoeba/README.md

 `pyramidalization.py` - python functions to calculate condtions to satisfy $n \rightarrow \pi^*$ interactions.

 `residence_time.py` - python functions to calculate residence time using thresholds defined in Impey's algorithm.

+`waterdyn.py` - python code to use the quaternion method to quantify hydration dynamics.

 ### VMD scripts for analysis: